PTKickass/ManiaModUpdater/README.md

 How to make your mod compatible with ManiaModUpdater:
-- Add these lines to your existing mod.ini file so it looks like this (don't forget to remove the "()", since between that are only commentaries and may render ManiaModUpdater unusable with your mod:
+- Add these lines to your existing mod.ini file so it looks like this (don't forget to remove the "()", since between that are only commentaries and may render ManiaModUpdater unusable with your mod (in the end it should look like this https://goo.gl/1HCcnF):
 ```
   [AUTO_UPDATER]